Best all-in-one computers in 2025: our top picks tested and rated

 How to choose the best all-in-one computer for you

 But if you need an all-in-one for general computing, you have a lot of great choices.
-The first thing to decide when shopping for the best all-in-one computer for your needs is what operating system do you want: macOS or Windows?
+The number one thing to decide when shopping for the best all-in-one computer for your needs is what operating system do you want: macOS or Windows?

 While there are a few all-in-one Chrome PCs, the vast majority run on either Apple or Microsoft's operating system.
-And while Windows AIO PCs like the HP Envy support a wide variety of software and are compatible with any game you care to run, those strengths of Windows matter less when it comes to all-in-ones because these PCs generally don't have the power or cooling to run the most demanding apps and games anyhow.
+And while Windows AIO PCs like the OmniStudio X 32 support a wide variety of software and are compatible with any game you care to run, those strengths of Windows 11 matter less when it comes to all-in-ones because these PCs generally don't have the power or cooling to run the most demanding apps and games anyhow.

 So if you prefer macOS, you should definitely feel good about choosing an all-in-one like the 24-inch iMac.
 Macs are just as capable as Windows PCs these days, and the webcams built into Apple's PCs are excellent.
 Plus, the modern iMacs can also run apps from Apple's App Store and support modern features like iPhone Mirroring, so you can easily access iOS apps or even your phone's home screen right on your desktop PC.

-Here is a quick look at our testing data for the PCs on this list.
-The tables below shows scores for benchmark tests we run using Geekbench 6 (which measures CPU performance) as well as our own custom tests for measuring file copy speed and video editing speed.
+While CPU performance isn't everything, it does give you a rough sense of how "fast" the PC will feel (although RAM also makes a big difference in responsiveness and multi-tasking) and how capable it is.
+The tables below compare the scores for benchmark tests we run using Geekbench 6 (which measures CPU performance) as well as our own custom tests for measuring file copy speed and video editing speed.

 Swipe to scroll horizontally